scrapjs/hcv-color/readme.md

 ### Dark and light theme

 When I watch that or such video (https://www.youtube.com/watch?v=qimopjP6YoM), I understand that HCG color space can be used for dark and light themes themes.
+The point is that HCG reference values can allow you to make correct dark and light themes, using offsets in the "G" channel.
+The higher, the lighter, and vice versa.
+In this case, the colored parts of the site will remain colored or close to that.

 ```scss
 .dark-theme {